listr2/listr2/docs/repository/contributions.md

 ### Checklist for Opening an Issue for Feature Requests

+- [x] Read/Search existing issues and the provided [documentation](https://listr2.kilic.dev).
+- [x] Be sure to not open an issue in the [looking for contributions section](/repository/contributions.html#looking-for-contributions).
 - [x] Describe what is missing from the current implementation, and how is it not achievable with whatever is provided.
+- [x] Checking the latest version of the software to confirm it has not been added already.

+### Checklist for Opening an Issue for Bug Fixes

+- [x] Read/Search existing issues and the provided [documentation](https://listr2.kilic.dev).
 - [x] Be sure to not open an issue in the [looking for contributions section](/repository/contributions.html#looking-for-contributions).

-### Checklist for Opening an Issue for Bug Fixes

-- [x] Read/Search existing issues and the provided documentation.
 - [x] Describe your problem clearly.
 - [x] Provide replication through snippets, repository or [replit](https://replit.com/) if possible.
-- [x] Be sure to not open an issue in the [looking for contributions section](/repository/contributions.html#looking-for-contributions).
+- [x] Checking the latest version of the software to confirm it has not been fixed already.